Door Opening Industry

 • Inspection Software Discount Code

 At the conclusion of this course, attendees will take a computerized certification exam.
-Those who pass the exam will receive the Qualified Fire Door Inspector (QFDI) certification, certificate, hard hat sticker and ID badge.
+Those who pass the exam with a minimum score of 80% will receive the Qualified Fire Door Inspector (QFDI) certification, certificate, hard hat sticker and ID badge.

 Recommended prior learning: Opening Industry Bootcamp course or equivalent training.